- What Does Kanban Mean?

 Work-in-Progress (WIP) Limits

-In order to optimize efficiencies and avoid overcapacity, project managers need to set WIP limits to control the number of work items that are placed within the different stages of the kanban board at a time.
-By limiting the amount of tasks collected in the work-in-progress column, for instance, agile software development teams can concentrate on only those crucial tasks and get their work done faster.
+To optimize efficiencies and avoid overcapacity, project managers need to set WIP limits to control the number of work items that are placed within the different stages of the kanban board at a time.
+By limiting the number of tasks collected in the work-in-progress column, for instance, agile software development teams can concentrate on only those crucial tasks and get their work done faster.
 WIP limits also help optimize lean manufacturing processes.

 Horizontal lanes on kanban boards can also be helpful.
 They’re called swimlanes and help to separate different work items, activities, teams, services, etc.